-This Agents and Distributors training course takes place in the morning and is followed in the afternoon by “How to Write Terms & Conditions to Protect Your Business” as part of a back-to-back business growth and development offering from the Chamber.
+This Agents and Distributors training course takes place in the morning and is followed in the afternoon by “Company Protection Essentials: Terms & Conditions & Intellectual Property” as part of a back-to-back business growth and development offering from the Chamber.

 Does the course date/time/location above not work with your organisation?
 We’re flexible, allow us to bring this training directly to your facility through In-house or Bespoke courses.
 Contact us to discuss a training, date, time, or location that is most convenient for you.